 Economic, political or social instability

-Bidcorp is a geographically diverse entity exposed to the changes or instability affecting the global economic, political or social environment in the various regions which could affect an investment in Bidcorp.
-Continued instability in South Africa could lead to increased borrowing costs and a diminished ability to raise capital from the international debt markets.
+Bidcorp is a geographically diverse business exposed to the changes or instability affecting the global economic, political or social environment in the various regions which could affect an investment in Bidcorp.